 GenealogyMagazine with James Pylant

-*These are “affiliate links,” meaning that if a site user clicks on the link and purchases the item, GenealogyMagazine.com will receive an affiliate commission.
-Regardless, we will only recommend products or services that we would personally use and believe will add value to our readers.
+(Note: both of these books are Amazon “affiliate links,” meaning that if a site user clicks on the link and purchase the item, GenealogyMagazine.com will receive an affiliate commission.)